 If it appears possible that one or more of the parties will not be treated equally as to the appointment of arbitrators or if it appears impossible to constitute a Tribunal consisting of several arbitrators, the Court shall appoint a sole arbitrator.

-9.8.
-The arbitrators shall be completely independent of the parties prior to and during the arbitration proceedings and shall act impartially in their role as arbitrators and will enclose at the time of their acceptance, a signed statement of full independence, impartiality and neutrality vis a vis the parties, their officers and their counsel.
+9.7.
+The arbitrators shall be completely independent of the parties prior to and during the arbitration proceedings and shall not have acted, during the two years prior to their appointment as counsel, expert, consultant executive or employee or agent or associate of one of the parties nor have had any other close link with it, and will not act in that capacity during the two years subsequent to the end of such arbitration proceedings.
+They will undertake to act impartially in their role as arbitrators and will enclose at the time of their acceptance, a signed statement of full independence, impartiality and neutrality vis a vis the parties, their officers and their counsel, covering the above points.

 Within the ambit of the arbitral proceedings, the arbitrators shall have contacts with the parties and their counsel only as provided by the arbitral proceedings.

 In the event of exchange of correspondence between a party and the Arbitral Tribunal the Tribunal shall ensure that each party’s rights to have full knowledge of the statements made by the other party or parties are observed in all circumstances.

 9.8.
 The Court shall notify the arbitrators of their appointment and shall invite them to advise, within five working days of receipt of notice of appointment, whether they accept the appointment as arbitrator and to undertake to abide by the applicable Arbitration Rules.